thesephist/lucerne/README.md

 ### Search

 Lucerne allows you tu search twitter with a `pattern:filter` style syntax.
-Most of this borrows from Twitter's v1.1 search API queries, execpt a few that are custom and pre-processed on the backend, like `re:tweet_id` for replies to a tweet or `sort:top` to sort by top rather than recency.
+Most of this borrows from Twitter's v1.1 search API queries, except a few that are custom and pre-processed on the backend, like `re:tweet_id` for replies to a tweet or `sort:top` to sort by top rather than recency.

 ![Searching in Lucerne](assets/lucerne-querybar.jpg)

 I like a textual syntax for advanced searches over a bunch of toggles in the UI, since text queries can be copy-pasted, easily saved for later, and edited quickly on the keyboard.
 Using this particular syntax confers two advantages:

 1. The syntax is also mostly usable on Twitter's web client search page, which is nice when I'm using that instead of Lucerne.
-2. It keeps the implementation simple, since I mostly pass the query (mostly) transparently through to Twitter's API endpoint.
+2. It keeps the implementation simple, since I pass the query (mostly) transparently through to Twitter's API endpoint.

 ### Account and Tweet metrics

 I usually share updates to projects I'm working on or my blog posts daily on Twitter, and like to keep track of how those tweets are doing with engagement.
 This use case gets a panel on the right side.